Drug and Alcohol-Free Campus and Worksite Policy

 The Minneapolis College Drug-and Alcohol-Free Campus Policy is for Students and Employees of the College and includes all campus locations.

 Part 2.
 Purpose

 Minneapolis College, along with all Minnesota State Colleges and Universities (Minnesota State), is committed to ensuring an educational and employment environment where students and employees can work, learn and develop to their full potential.
-Because the use and abuse of alcohol and controlled substances negatively impacts the ability of students and employees to work, learn and develop to their full potential, and to comply with federal and state laws, Minneapolis College has adopted and will implement the following drug-and alcohol-free campus policy.
+Because the use and abuse of alcohol and controlled substances negatively impact the ability of students and employees to work, learn, and develop to their full potential, and to comply with federal and state laws, Minneapolis College has adopted and will implement the following drug-and alcohol-free campus policy.

 Part 3.
 Drugs, Alcohol Prohibited

-The unlawful manufacture, growing, possession, use, dispensation, sale or distribution of controlled substances and the manufacture, use, sale, distribution or possession of alcoholic beverages by Minneapolis College students and Minneapolis College employees is strictly prohibited:
+The unlawful manufacture, growing, possession, use, dispensation, sale, or distribution of controlled substances (including marijuana/cannabis); and the manufacture, use, sale, distribution, or possession of alcoholic beverages by Minneapolis College students and Minneapolis College employees is strictly prohibited:

 - On Minneapolis College property

-- While participating in a student activity, activities sponsored by officially recognized student organizations, or an event or activity sponsored or sanctioned by Minneapolis College or Minnesota State, including off-site activities; and
+- While participating in a student activity, activities sponsored by officially recognized student organizations, or an event or activity sponsored or sanctioned by Minneapolis College or Minnesota State, including off-site activities

 - While performing work, including overtime work and rest breaks.